-The activity is most commonly associated with booking platforms such as 'Airbnb' and 'Stayz' and can also include traditional holiday rentals through property managers.
+Providing Short Term Rental Accommodation (STRA) either hosted (where the host lives on the premises), or non-hosted, is commonly associated with booking platforms such as 'Airbnb' and 'Stayz', but can also include traditional holiday rentals through property managers.

-For more information see the NSW Planning, Industry and Environment's website page on Short Term Rental Accommodation
+For more information see the NSW Planning, Industry and Environment's web page on Short Term Rental Accommodation.